PS-003R32/C9-Tactical/README.md

 |  HOME |   View: Overview  |    Resets dashboard to the full Roster view.            |
 |  OPP1 |   Alert: Threat   |   "Flags the enemy Top Laner as a ""Critical Threat.""" |

-* Mode 2: Fan Activation ("Spike Defusal")<br>
-- Press 'A' on the keypad to ARM the device.
-- The OLED will show a countdown timer.
-- Watch the Dashboard: The Server status will turn RED (ARMED).
-- Enter the secret code (Default: 7359) before time runs out.
-- Win: Dashboard status turns CYAN (DEFUSED).

 ---
 # Snapshots